fieldtrip/website/walkthrough.md

 #### Non-paired comparison

 This could be simply the condition number as we have in the case of a (non-paired) comparison of two series of data entries.
-Note that this is the same regardless if we are dealing with a within-subject (e.g. condition A versus B) or a between-subject design (e.g. group A versus B, session A versus B):
+Note that this is the same regardless if we are dealing with a within-subject (e.g., condition A versus B) or a between-subject design (e.g., group A versus B, session A versus B):

 {% include image src="/assets/img/walkthrough/wt_fig15.png" width="300" %}